DanVal123/notes/README.md

 # Notes
-This repository contains some convenient tricks and notes about some setups I like on mac that I tend to forget all the time.
+This repository contains some convenient notes about some setups I like on mac that I tend to forget all the time.